Robinhood UK FAQ | Robinhood

 How is my account protected?

-Your cash and securities are held by our US clearing broker.
+Your cash and securities in your brokerage account are held by Robinhood Securities, LLC.
 This means that your assets are not protected in the traditional way by the UK Financial Services Compensation Scheme (FSCS).
 Instead you get the benefit of alternative, US protections.
+However, cash in your stocks & shares ISA account is held by Quai Investment Services Ltd and the FSCS protection rules apply to that cash.
+For details, review How you're protected.

 How to fund an account?